Turkish leader acknowledges 'shortcomings' in quake response

 Alexander cautioned that the final death toll may not be known for weeks because of the sheer amount of rubble.

-The last time an earthquake killed so many people was 2015, when 8,800 died in a 7.8 magnitude quake in Nepal.
+The earthquake’s toll has already outstripped that of a 7.8-magnitude quake in Nepal in 2015, when 8,800 died.
 A 2011 earthquake in Japan triggered a tsunami, killing nearly 20,000 people.

-Many of those who survived the earthquake lost their homes and were forced to sleep in cars, government shelters or outdoors amid rain and snowfall in some areas.
+Many of those who survived this week’s quake lost their homes and were forced to sleep in cars, government shelters or outdoors amid rain and snowfall in some areas.

 “We don’t have a tent, we don’t have a heating stove, we don’t have anything.
 Our children are in bad shape,” Aysan Kurt, 27, said.
 “We did not die from hunger or the earthquake, but we will die freezing from the cold.”